Archive | education RSS feed for this section

 By Thomas Ultican 12/19/2025

 In order to monetize public education, billionaires started creating both for-profit and non-profit businesses to advance their agenda.
 ‘The 74’ recently wrote about changes at one of these organizations.
 EdReports was established in 2014 by Bill Gates associate, Eric Hirsch, and was fully funded in 2018.
 It masquerades as an independent non-profit that evaluates curriculum materials.
-It rates these materials based on their fidelity with the common core state standards and the science of reading.
+It rates these materials based on their fidelity with the common core state standards and the science of reading (SoR).

 During the Obama administration, billionaires became frustrated because teachers and friends of public education were destroying their messaging on social media.
 To counteract the success teachers were having, the super wealthy started creating new on-line media and liberally funding them.
 Their biggest success has been ‘The 74’ established by former CNN news anchor, Campbell Brown, and Michael Bloomberg’s education advisor, Romy Drucker.
 Its original funding came from, the Dick and Betsy DeVos Family Foundation, theWalton Family Foundation, the Doris and Donald Fisher Fund and Bloomberg Philanthropies, all of which are owned by multi-billionaires.